bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ### Prerequisites

-* Store API credentials (see [Authentication](https://developer.bigcommerce.com/api-docs/getting-started/authentication#authentication_getting-api-credentials) for details) with the following permissions:
+* Store API credentials with the following permissions.
 	- **Carts:** `Modify`
 	- **Channel Settings:** `Modify`
 	- **Sites & Routes:** `Modify`
 	- **Products:** `Read Only`

+For more information, see [OAuth Scopes](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#oauth-scopes).

-* Embedded Checkout requires the [BigCommerce JS Checkout SDK](https://github.com/bigcommerce/checkout-sdk-js) to be accessible in the browser.
+* The [BigCommerce JS Checkout SDK](https://github.com/bigcommerce/checkout-sdk-js) must be accessible in the browser.

-## Step 1: Create a Channel
+## Creating a channel

-To allow an external website to serve the BigCommerce checkout, create a new Channel by sending a request to the `/channels` endpoint.
+To allow an external website to serve the BigCommerce checkout, create a new channel by sending a `POST` request to the `/channels` endpoint.

 **`POST`** `https://api.bigcommerce.com/stores/{{store_hash}}/v3/channels`

-**Create Channel POST**
+**Create a Channel POST request**

 ```json
 {